A2A1x/FRC-2025-State-Machine/README.md

 | `ALGAE_PROCESSOR` | −143.877 |
 | `PRE_CORAL_HANDOFF`, `HANDOFF` | −180 |

-[checkMoveOverTop](src/main/java/frc/robot/subsystems/shoulder/Shoulder.java#L376) wraps targets ±360° so the shoulder takes the short path past vertical when transitioning between front and back hemispheres. `triggerTolerance = 3°`.
+[checkMoveOverTop](src/main/java/frc/robot/subsystems/shoulder/Shoulder.java#L380) wraps targets ±360° so the shoulder takes the short path past vertical when transitioning between front and back hemispheres. `triggerTolerance = 3°`.

-[shoulderLow](src/main/java/frc/robot/subsystems/shoulder/Shoulder.java#L376) returns true when the post-offset shoulder angle is below −90° or above +90° — i.e., the arm is tipped past horizontal in either direction.
-It's exposed up through [Superstructure.armLow](src/main/java/frc/robot/subsystems/Superstructure.java#L407) and consumed by the Elevator's arm-collision guard.
+[shoulderLow](src/main/java/frc/robot/subsystems/shoulder/Shoulder.java#L375) returns true when the post-offset shoulder angle is below −90° or above +90° — i.e., the arm is tipped past horizontal in either direction.
+It's exposed up through [Superstructure.armLow](src/main/java/frc/robot/subsystems/Superstructure.java#L539) and consumed by the Elevator's arm-collision guard.

+**Elevator-collision guard** ([Shoulder.java:332-337](src/main/java/frc/robot/subsystems/shoulder/Shoulder.java#L332-L337)): the mirror of the elevator's guard.
+If the commanded angle would cross past ±90° while the shoulder is currently inside ±90° *and* `Superstructure.elevatorLow()` is true (elevator below 10 rotations), the target is clamped to ±89° — the arm can't swing through the elevator's stowed envelope.

 ### Claw